FHG-IMW/tabstabs/README.md

 ### Resolutions

-When tabs increments a counter or records a value it does so for each of the following "resolutions".
-You may supply any of these as the last argument to the `Tabs#get_stats` method.
+When TabsTabs increments a counter or records a value it does so for each of the following "resolutions".
+You may supply any of these as the last argument to the `TabsTabs #get_stats` method.

     :minute, :hour, :day, :week, :month, :year